History of Anglo-Saxon kingdoms such as Murcia and Wessex Read more about the 7 Great Anglo Saxon Kingdoms >>

 Anglo Saxon Life was structured into a clearly defined hierarchy of Freemen such as Nobility and Slaves, Religion was very important element of the Anglo Saxon society Read more about the Anglo Saxon Life >>

-Anglo Saxons used mainly infantry during battles and the main bulk of the army were not professional Soldiers and were mainly peasants, mercenaries and Professional soldiers were also used.
-Read more about the Anglo Saxon Warriors >>
+Anglo Saxons used mainly infantry during battles and the main bulk of the army was not professional Read more about the Anglo Saxon Warriors >>

-The Anglo Saxons had to fight many wars against the Britons and Welsh to hold onto and expand their territories Read more about the Anglo Saxon Wars >>
+The Anglo Saxons had to fight many wars against the Bretons to hold onto and expand their territories Read more about the Anglo Saxon Wars >>

-Anglo-Saxons had a different culture than British Christians, they were pagans who prayed to many different gods, they believed that there were gods of rocks, trees and the Sun etc.
+Anglo-Saxons had a different culture than British Christians, they were pagans who prayed to many different gods, they believed that there were gods of rocks, trees, and the Sun, etc.

 The Anglo Saxons believed in a strong family unit and were very loyal to their relatives even distant relatives.
 If an Anglo Saxons relative was killed this was not accepted by Anglo-Saxon families and they would either kill the person in revenge or demand some form of compensation for their loss.

 This compensation was set in law and was structured whereas the rich got more and the lower classes of people got less compensation money.

-There was a social order for Anglo Saxons that they had to follow, first there was the lower people in society who owned a small plots of land called churls, these formed the majority of Anglo-Saxon people.
+There was a social order for Anglo Saxons that they had to follow, first, there were the lower people in society who owned a small plot of land called churls, these formed the majority of Anglo-Saxon people.
 Next in line was a higher status person called a thegn pronounced thane, these people own five plots of land (hides)

 Next up the social ladder in order of importance was the Anglo-Saxon church and above them was the Anglo-Saxon King.
 Anglo Saxon kings dined with and looked after the strongest men in their tribes to win their loyalty.

-Sometimes rival Anglo-Saxon kings from other areas would support each other if there was a common purpose, this meant that the King with less men and the weaker army would support a stronger King in battles and keep him happy with the giving of valuable gifts.
+Sometimes rival Anglo-Saxon kings from other areas would support each other if there was a common purpose, this meant that the King with fewer men and the weaker army would support a stronger King in battles and keep him happy with the giving of valuable gifts.

 This could be one of the reasons that Anglo Saxons were always raiding and looting other people’s territory because of this social structure of giving gifts to one another to keep their loyalty.